Robust Two-Qubit Geometric Phase Gates using Amplitude and Frequency Ramping

-Smaller absolute values of $\alpha$ produce slower ramps that better satisfy the adiabatic condition of Eq.~(\ref{eq:adiabatic_condition}).
 The total waveform is shown in Fig.~\ref{fig:pulseseq}.
 The experimental hardware is configured such that $\Delta(t)$ is proportional to the voltage output of an AWG, which parameterizes waveforms as a cubic spline~\cite{Bowler2013}.
-We adjust the spline knots near the start and end of the waveform, increasing the overall ramp duration slightly relative to Eq.~(\ref{eq:ramp_duration}), to enforce $\frac{d\Delta}{dt}=0$ at the ramp endpoints while maintaining $\frac{1}{\Delta^2}\frac{d\Delta}{dt}\leq\alpha$ at all times.
+We adjust the spline knots near the start and end of the waveform, increasing the overall ramp duration slightly relative to Eq.~(\ref{eq:ramp_duration}), to enforce $\frac{d\Delta}{dt}=0$ at the ramp endpoints while maintaining $|\frac{1}{\Delta^2}\frac{d\Delta}{dt}|\leq|\alpha|$ at all times.
 The ramp durations given in the text include these start and end modifications.
 The ramp durations of $0$, $25$, $50$, $200$, $250$, and $300~\mu\mathrm{s}$ correspond to total durations of the pulse sequence shown in Fig.~\ref{fig:pulseseq}(a) of $468$, $505$, $527$, $698$, $718$, and $766~\upmu\mathrm{s}$, respectively.
 The corresponding total gate durations are then $937$, $1011$, $1055$, $1397$, $1437$, and $1533~\upmu\mathrm{s}$.

 We prepare different motional occupations for the data in Fig.~\ref{fig:rampdependence} as follows.
 All modes of the ion crystal are cooled near their ground states using EIT cooling (radial modes) and resolved sideband cooling (axial modes).
 Controlled coherent excitation of the gate mode is then applied by resonantly driving a trap electrode.
 Because the coherent drive is not phase-synchronized to the state-dependent force, each experimental shot realizes a coherent state of motion with displacement $\xi = \abs{\xi}e^{i\theta}$ and randomized phase $\theta$, where we calibrate $|\xi|$ independently.
 We can then treat the ensemble motional state as a mixed state with density matrix